treeframework/object.block/README.md

 # Block

-The Block object simply stacks an image on top of some text content.
+The `block` object simply stacks an image on top of some text content.

 This incredibly frequently occurring design pattern is now wrapped up in a simple, reusable, configurable abstraction.

 ## Dependencies

-The Block object depends on two other modules:
+The `block` object depends on two other modules:

 * [settings.defaults](https://github.com/treeframework/settings.defaults)
 * [tools.functions](https://github.com/treeframework/tools.functions)

-If you install the Block object using Bower, you will get these dependencies at the same time.
-If not using Bower, please be sure to install and `@import` these dependencies in the relevant way.
+If you install the Block object using Bower or npm, you will get these dependencies at the same time.
+If not using Bower or npm, please be sure to install and `@import` these dependencies in the relevant way.

 ## Installation

-The recommended installation method is Bower, but you can install the Block module via npm, Git Submodule, or copy and paste.
+You can install the `block` module via Bower, npm, or copy and paste.

 ### Install using Bower: